ariellaaro/DNABERT-2_HCV/README.md

 This repository is a fork of the original DNABERT-2 project.
 It contains modified scripts and results related to HCV genotype and subtype prediction.

-Below is the recommended setup for HCV fine-tuning using a Linux OS.
-Please check and edit your own file/folder paths before running the following codes.
+Below, we provide the setup and instructions for HCV fine-tuning on a Linux OS, so you can easily replicate our experiment.
 For pre-training and additional information, check the [official implementation](https://github.com/MAGICS-LAB/DNABERT_2).

 ---